 Dr. Wade has experience in post-grant proceedings before the U.S. Patent and Trademark Office, including experience with inter partes review proceedings on behalf of clients seeking to invalidate the patents of third parties, as well as on behalf of clients whose patents were the subject of such a validity attack by a third party.

 Dr. Wade received her Ph.D. in Microbiology and Molecular Genetics from Emory University, where she designed and implemented molecular biology and biochemical experiments to study the interaction of proteins in the bacterium Bacillus subtilis.
 Dr. Wade did postdoctoral work at the Centers for Disease Control and Prevention where she conducted molecular biology research to study the genetics of cardiovascular disease.

-Dr. Wade was recognized in The Best Lawyers in America® for Biotechnology Law in 2018 and the seven years immediately preceding.
+Dr. Wade was recognized in The Best Lawyers in America® for Biotechnology and Life Sciences Practice in 2019 and the eight years immediately preceding.
 She was also named a 2013 "Atlanta Lawyer of the Year" in the area of Biotechnology Law by The Best Lawyers in America®.
 Dr. Wade was the recipient of the Atlanta Volunteer Lawyer Foundation's "One Child, One Lawyer" volunteer of the year award in 2009.

 Georgia State University, College of Law J.D.
 (2002) cum laude

 Emory University Ph.D.
 (1999) Microbiology and Molecular Genetics,

 U.S. District Court for the Middle District of Georgia